weberlab-hhu/Helixer/README.md

 This software is undergoing active testing and development.

 ## Goal
-Setup and train models for _de novo_ prediction of gene structure.
+Setup and train models for _ab initio_ prediction of gene structure.
 That is, to perform "gene calling" and identify which base pairs in a genome belong to the UTR/CDS/Intron of genes.
 Train one model for a wide variety of genomes.